2023 Commencement

 Biography

 Michal Sela-Amit is an associate teaching professor at the USC Suzanne Dworak-Peck School of Social Work.
 She instructs students in the MSW program on campus and the online program.
-She teaches courses on clinical theory and practice including Human Behavior, Foundation Practice courses, Domestic Violence and IPV, Practice in Early Childhood Social Work Practice, and Global Immersions courses to Israel and China.
+She teaches courses on clinical theory and practice including human behavior, foundation practice, domestic violence and IPV, social justice practice and global immersions courses to Israel and China.

-Her clinical interests include providing culturally sensitive and relationally informed interventions focusing on the social context of the family, the organizations, and the communities.
-She uses solution focused perspectives and narrative therapy as well as the healing and transformative power of the arts in her practice and teaching.
-She has experiences in designing and developing courses including online courses.
-Because of her interest in the intersection of social work and the arts, Professor Sela-Amit is incorporating expressive practices, including the use of community-based theater, for empowerment of youth and communities into her teaching.
-Professor Sela-Amit is an expert on incorporating the arts in social work and has served as the chair of a consortium of national and international social work faculty focusing on the advancement of the arts in social work.
+Her professional interests lie in the advancements of the use of the arts and the expressive practices in social work with individuals, families, groups and communities.
+She is also interested in methods of increase culturally sensitive and relationally informed interventions focusing on the social context of the family, the organizations and the communities.
+Professor Sela-Amit uses solution-focused perspectives and narrative therapy as well as the healing and transformative power of the arts in her practice and teaching.
+She is experienced in designing and developing courses including online courses.
+Because of her interest in the intersection of social work and the arts, Professor Sela-Amit is incorporating expressive practices, including the use of community-based theater in her work to empower youth in communities.
+She has served as the chair of a consortium of national and international social work faculty focusing on the advancement of the arts in social work, and leads an international special interest group of faculty to promote the arts in social work.

 Area of Expertise